 I’ve never tried whisky before, is that OK?

-This is the whole point of World Whisky Day!
-The idea of founder Blair Bowman is to give everybody the chance to try Whisky!
-You might not normally drink it or only at any certain times of the year…you might even be converted!
+The idea of founder Blair Bowman is to give everybody the chance to try whisky!
+You might not usually drink it or only at any particular times of the year; it might even convert you!